BlackDuckbill/NxtCore/README.md

 NxtCore
 =======

 NxtCore provides support for accessing the Nxt API.
-It communicates with a Nxt node using an HTTP connection to the API port.
+It communicates with a Nxt node using an HTTP/HTTPS connection to the API port.
 Your secret phrase is never sent to the API server, so it is safe to use with a remote node.

 The SLF4J logging facility (slf4j-api) is used to log messages.
 The application is responsible for providing and configuring the appropriate logger implementation (for example, slf4j-jdk).

-The NxtMonitor and NxtWallet projects provide examples of how to configure and use the NxtCore library.
+The NxtMint, NxtMonitor and NxtWallet projects provide examples of how to configure and use the NxtCore library.

 Build